WesleyBryie/ChumBucket/wiki/megathread/software_downloads.md

 Try to avoid the pirate bay for software, it is filled to the brim with malware torrents.
 [Skulled users are not trustworthy either.](https://www.reddit.com/r/Piracy/comments/cxbn33/psa_ransomware_all_current_vegas_pro_17_torrents/)

-* [torrents]  [rutracker.org](http://rutracker.org/) [.org, .net, .nl] - Amazing tracker for software of all types (ie. your favorite graphics/music/video software, including plugins for them, etc.).
-Torrents will be checked by staff for integrity and will show [a checkmark](https://i.imgur.com/GpZIvRq.jpg) on the torrent page.
+* [torrents]  [rutracker.org](http://rutracker.org/) [.org, .net, .nl] - Considered to be the most complete public tracker and is well-seeded.
+Amazing tracker for software of all types (ie. your favorite graphics/music/video software).

 * [torrents] [rarbg.to](https://rarbg.to/) - Allows no user uploads.
 Everything is automated to auto post scene releases and p2p content from general/0-day private trackers.
 It's one of the safest public trackers for software and games.